When parents find out that their child has been injured at daycare, there's a great deal of frustration, disappointment

-- Did I look at the right stuff before actually sending my kid there?
+- Did I vet the daycare enough prior to sending my child there?

 - Why did this happen?

-If Your Child Attended Becky's Child Home Care, Look Out For These Signs Of Daycare Abuse And Negligence
+If Your Child Attended Becky's Child Home Care, Look Out for These Signs of Daycare Abuse and Neglect

-Most parents that had children that were involved in being abused and neglected by Rebecca Anderson at Becky's Home Childcare in Mesquite, Texas, are likely feeling significant guilt right now, along with the other range of emotions that I mentioned before, mainly anger and frustration.
+Most parents that had children that were involved in being abused and neglected by Rebecca Anderson at Becky's Home Childcare in Mesquite, Texas, are likely feeling significant anger and frustration.

-The one phrase that parents might think of themselves is "bad parents," and that's not what they were.
-These parents are working hard every day to put food on the table and needed a daycare provider they could trust, and yet their trust was betrayed, and that betrayal runs deep.
+These parents were working hard every day to put food on the table and needed a daycare provider they could trust, yet their trust was betrayed.

 Abusive daycare operators, like Rebecca Anderson, constantly lie to parents about injuries that happened when these kids are under their care.
 Whether it’s small bruises or a broken bone, she's quick to blame it on something else (for example, using excuses like the child fell or was playing with another child and was hit).
 The parent doesn't know any different.
 It's only when a lot of parents start to add these injuries up and start to see the consistent patterns.
 A parent can also notice a kid being terrorized at night with nightmares due to years of psychological and mental abuse.

 Let's start with the kids that can't communicate, like the infants and toddlers, that are anywhere from three months old to even up to two and three years old.
-Those children are likely suffering from not just the physical injuries, but the mental and emotional injuries that they can't communicate about.
+Those children are likely suffering from not just physical injuries, but the mental and emotional injuries that they can't communicate about.
 I want you to imagine for a second that a significant traumatic event happened to you as an adult, and not being able to tell anybody about that.
 Imagine how scary that is.